0xtekgrinder/Matchstick/README.md

     You lost, too bad...

 # Tests
-You can execute functionnal tests with `./tests/functionnal-test.sh` and you can run unit tests with `make tests_run`.
+You can execute functional tests with `./tests/functional-test.sh` and you can run unit tests with `make tests_run`.
 Use `make coverage` to see the number of lines covered by the unit tests and `make branches` to see the number of branches covered by the unit tests

 # Bonus